nbren12/python-packaging-rodeo/README.md

  | apt-get  | [![Nix (machnix)](https://github.com/nbren12/python-packaging-rodeo/actions/workflows/mach-nix.yaml/badge.svg)](https://github.com/nbren12/python-packaging-rodeo/actions/workflows/mach-nix.yaml) | cartopy |

 [^1]: Readers should assume that the tool CANNOT install more than this

+# Contributing

+Please add contributions that modify a tools configuration to improve its results.
+That said, there will have to be some discussion about what a "tools configuration" consists of.
+Some rough thoughts are:
+- conda can install pip dependencies, but to my knowledge it does not ensure that pip versions installed are consistent with the resolved conda versions, and cannot be frozen very easily
+- using two package managers e.g. apt-get followed by pip is not "one tool"
+- Nix-based tools have more leeway in this regard since its "configuration" is the nix programming language
+- Manually packaging (e.g. nix derivation or conda recipe) for the <random pip package> is not allowed.